NellielProject/Nelliel/README.md

 ## Development Stage ##
 Nelliel should be considered early beta software.
 It is functional but somewhat buggy and still subject to major changes that may break existing content.
-Try it out if you like but don't use it for anything serious just yet.
+Try it out if you like but don't use it for anything too serious just yet.

 ## Plugin API ##
 Nelliel currently has a very basic API for making plugins.
 This will eventually allow extension of the software without having to worry about mods that can be easily broken during updates or having to mess with core code.
-It is not recommended to use the plugin system yet as it continues to undergo changes and lacks documentation.
+It is not recommended to use the plugin system yet as it continues to undergo changes and lacks documentation.\

 ## License ##
 Nelliel is released under the Modified BSD license.
 This can be viewed in LICENSE.txt or the imageboard's About page.